ace-ecosystem/ACE/documentation/docs/design/tags.md

 ## Relationships

-A tag adds a relationhips between alerts.
+A tag adds a relationships between alerts.
 ACE keeps track of what tags [alerts](alerts.md) contain.
 So quick correlational queries can be performed from the database.

 ## Tag Severity Levels